taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/index.md

 - swordcube - helping hand for documentation.
 - Care or usb_port_2 - helped with keeping my sanity.

+If you wanna see who made a specific page check below at the bottom of the page above the comments.

 **PSA**. if you wish to contribute to this website, whether it be a page modification or adding a brand new page, visit the <a href="https://github.com/FNF-CNE-Devs/FNF-CNE-Devs.github.io">Github Repository</a> and contribute via pull requests. (contributions are heavily encouraged, as we're not able to cover all possible cases.)
+You can also click the button below to edit the page on GitHub.